Robert A. Heinlein, the person

 I heard there is a listing of Heinlein’s book dedications somewhere.
 Where can I get it?

 There is a listing identifying the dedications in Heinlein Journal No. 10 January 2002 (with followup corrections in issue No. 11 July 2002).
-This is very interesting and I highly suggest you get this Journal.
-[Link: https://www.heinleinsociety.org/heinlein-journal].
+This is very interesting and I highly suggest you get this Journal. [https://www.heinleinsociety.org/heinlein-journal].
 The people he dedicated his books to were very important to him, perhaps his most dear friends and certainly those he trusted.
 Be sure to send Bill an email letting him know which Journal(s) you want by contacting him directly from the Heinlein Journal Site at the time you pay.
 Otherwise he’ll assume you want the next Journal to be released.

 Who is Mary Collin?

 Mary Briggs was a young, attractive woman that Robert met on the train after he graduated Annapolis.
 Neither was married, but Mary was engaged to another Annapolis graduate and Robert was going to the Lexington.
 They became sexually involved and Robert went to her apartment in East St. Louis.
 They both had commitments and so parted on their own ways.
 In 1955 Mary, now Collin, contacted Robert and began a long distance loving friendship that lasted until her death in 1984.
-The story is detailed in the Mary Collin letters found in the Heinlein archives [Link: http://www.heinleinarchives.net/].
+The story is detailed in the Mary Collin letters found in the Heinlein archives [https://www.heinleinarchives.org].
 Robert credits Mary as the first adult aware woman he experienced and told her she influenced his views toward women more than many others.
 There will be a small bio about Mary in an upcoming Heinlein Journal.
-Heinlein’s letters to Mary Collin are published in the three correspondence volumes of the Virginia Edition [Link: http://www.virginiaedition.com/titles.aspx]
+Heinlein’s letters to Mary Collin are published in the three correspondence volumes of the Virginia Edition [http://www.virginiaedition.com/titles.aspx]

 Did Heinlein leave an endowment to the Library in Butler, Missouri?